KisonHe/mcu_font_tool/README.md

 It don't work gettext style.
 You declare before use of text.

 ## How to use
+1. Read the `strings.yaml` in [example](./example) to see how to define texts
-1. Define your text FIRST and translations as `example.yaml` shows.
+2. Define your text FIRST and translations as `example.yaml` shows.
-2. Run this tool before compile to generate right headers and functions.
+3. Run this tool before compile to generate right headers and functions.
-3. Optional, Run this tool to generate list of out put to your font converter like `lv_font_conv`.
+4. Optional, Run this tool to generate list of out put to your font converter like `lv_font_conv`.
 Now only `lv_font_conv` is supported.
-4. Optional , Run this tool to call the convert and do upload hook stuff etc...
+5. Optional , Run this tool to call the convert and do upload hook stuff etc...

 Go to [example](./example) folder for more info